Marvcus Patton: Football career

-Earning an academic scholarship, Patton was a walk-on at UCLA.
+Earning an academic scholarship, Patton was a walk-on at the University of California, Los Angeles (UCLA).
 Typically, students without an athletic scholarship are lucky to have a place on special teams.
 However, the astute Patton was a starter his senior year, gaining All-America honorable mention, and also was a three-time Pac-10 All-Academic honorable mention while earning a political science degree with academic honors.

 As a rookie in 1990, Patton was injured on the opening kickoff in the Bills 1990 playoff opener against the Miami Dolphins with a lower leg injury.
 He did not play in either of the Bills final two playoff games, but went on to play in every regular season game for the rest of his career.

 Personal life

 Currently, Patton resides in the Washington D.C. area with his wife, Dr. Ina Patton, their two children, and their dog, Jack.
 Marvcus is a restaurateur and owns sports-themed restaurants in Northern Virginia, one of which is Lucky's Sports Theatre and Grill in Springfield, Virginia.
 Patton and his wife also created a children's apparel and book company, Girls Like Math, that promotes positive images for girls and challenges gender stereotypes with fun, hip clothing and entertaining books and games.